 Try to act in a calm and friendly way, communicate clearly and patiently, and remember always to give your name.
 Allow people time to voice their concerns and fears, and listen attentively if you can.
 Normalise their experience without making light of it, and remind them that feelings of fear, uncertainty and vulnerability are all normal.
 If people are experiencing physical symptoms of anxiety and panic, explain that these are part of our body’s normal response to threat, and that they’re not dangerous and will pass.
 Some basic anxiety management techniques such as breathing and grounding exercises can also work well, so have a look at the information we’ve put together for you here.

 If you’re supporting people with a learning disability or communication difficulty, a range of free picture stories and illustrated guides have been developed by the charity Beyond Words and are available here.

-In building this website we have come across lots of helpful resources and guidance for staff working across health and social care during the pandemic.
-This list is not exhaustive so please get in touch if you know of other materials people will find helpful.
+In building this website we’ve come across lots of helpful resources and guidance for staff working across health and social care during the pandemic.
+This list is not exhaustive, so please get in touch if you know of other materials people will find helpful.

 Please also look at the Is it Normal? section for more advice on common reactions to stress and distress.

 Staff working in health settings:

 Coping with coronavirus – advice for ICU health care staff